jtanx/fontforge/doc/sphinx/index.rst

 Bitmap View
 -----------

-The :doc:`bitmap view <bitmapview>` is similar to the outline view above.
+The :doc:`bitmap view </ui/mainviews/bitmapview>` is similar to the outline view above.
 It also has a tools and layer palette.

 This allows you to edit bitmap versions of the outline glyphs you create above.